-That is a great warranty on a product in this price range!
+Not bad for a product in this price range.
 Keep in mind, you must register your product on the website and the warranty cannot be transferred to another person if it is sold.

-When I first started reviewing rowing machines there was around 20 models in total!
-This meant there were a lot of gaps in the market.
-For example, you couldn’t find a magnetic rower under $500 in 2013.
+When I first started years ago, there were around 20 models on the market in total!
+This meant there were a lot of gaps to be filled, like x type of rower under x price.
+For example, you couldn’t find a magnetic rower under $500 in 2010.

-I do think there was a small gap in the marketplace and I think Schwinn was able to fill it.
-Many users were looking for a high-quality rower with strong resistance for around $500.
-It didn’t seem like you could find that anywhere.
-There were higher-priced rowing machines and budget models, but no really good in-between models.
+There was a small gap in the marketplace and I think Schwinn was able to fill it.
+Many were looking for a high-quality rower with strong resistance for around $500.
+It didn’t seem like you could find that for a while.
+There were higher-priced rowing machines and budget models, but no good in-between models.

 I think that’s what people mention the most when they talk about the Schwinn Rower price – they feel they are getting a good quality rower for a decent price.

-It has a strong, smooth, quiet rowing stroke and a great warranty.
+You get a strong, smooth, stroke, and quiet operation free of the rinky-dink noises common to lesser-quality models.
+Not to mention the great warranty.
 What more can you ask for!

-If you want a magnetic rower with a better monitor and electronic controlled resistance, then check out the Stamina Avari Programmable Rower.
+If you want a magnetic rower with a better monitor and electronically controlled resistance, then check out the Stamina Avari Programmable Rower.